yenchunnnn/personal-website/content/event/example/index.md

 ---
-abstract: The positivity resonance theory defines the emotion of love as a collective affective state which is termed ─ positivity resonance, characterized by shared positive affect, caring nonverbal synchrony, and biological synchrony.
-The present study examined whether daily experiences of positivity resonance influence meaning in life (MIL) through the increment of social connection, both concurrently and prospectively.
-At time 1 (*N* = 144), we measured perceived positivity resonance at the trait level, MIL and social connection.
-Next, we assessed perceived positivity resonance at the episodic level with Day Reconstruction Method across 7 days (*N* = 135).
-Finally, two follow-up surveys were administered one month (*N* = 113) and two months (*N* = 99) later.
-Participants again completed the questionnaires of MIL and social connection.
-Results suggest that social connection mediates the links between perceived positivity resonance and MIL, both cross-sectionally, and longitudinally.
-These mediating effects remain statistically significant when controlling for the individual-level positive and negative affect, and social interaction quantity.
-These findings indicate that momentary experience of love while interacting with others, may be an influential way to a meaningful life.
+abstract: Positivity resonance theory defines the emotion of love as a collective affective state, referred to as positivity resonance, characterized by shared positive affect, caring nonverbal synchrony, and biological synchrony.
+This study examined whether daily experiences of positivity resonance concurrently and prospectively influence meaning in life (MIL) through the increment of social connection.
+At time 1 (N = 144), perceived positivity resonance was measured at the trait level, along with MIL and social connection.
+Next, perceived positivity resonance was assessed at the episodic level via the Day Reconstruction Method across seven days (N = 135).
+Finally, two follow-up surveys were administered one (N = 113) and two months (N = 99) later.
+Participants again completed the questionnaires on MIL and social connection.
+Results suggest that social connection cross-sectionally and longitudinally mediates the links between perceived positivity resonance and MIL.
+These mediating effects remain statistically significant even after controlling for the individual-level positive and negative affect and amount of social interaction.
+These findings indicate that momentary experience of love while interacting with others may be an influential way to a meaningful life.
 address:
   city: ""
   country: ""